Procedural Generation

 2. The hallways must be interesting to walk through

-The first prototype for hallway generation was simple: place the rooms randomly on a grid, then use A* to connect each doorway node to every other doorway node, prioritizing previously placed hallways.
-Then, randomly select several hallway nodes and expand them to create unique biomes.
+The initial prototype for hallway generation was straightforward: rooms were placed randomly on a grid, and A* pathfinding was used to connect each doorway to every other doorway, prioritizing previously generated hallways.

 3. Biomes